OpenJavaCard/openjavacard-tools/doc/cards.md

 ## Card compatibility

-### General
+### Security Protocols

-Most cards configured for SCP02 should just work.
+Most cards configured for SCP02 or SCP03 should just work.

 Cards using SCP01 are currently not supported.

-SCP03 support is in the works.
+Key diversification of the EMV and VISA2 types is supported.

 ### Known Working